Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

-In order to address the time-evolution of the ($N_A+N_B+\dots+N_S$)-body wavefunction $\Psi(\vec x^A,\vec x^B\dots,\vec x^S;t)$ obeying the Schr\"odinger equation of interest under the influence of the Hamiltonian $H$, one can numerically determine the ML-MCTDHX equations of motion~\citep{cao2017unified} based upon a variational principle such as the Lagrangian~\citep{broeckhove1988equivalence}, McLachlan~\citep{mclachlan1964variational} or the Dirac-Frenkel~\citep{dirac1930note,frenkel1934wave} principle for the generalized ansatz of Eqs.~\eqref{decomposition_S_species} and \eqref{number_state_expansion}.
+In order to address the time-evolution of the ($N_A+N_B+\dots+N_S$)-body wave function $\Psi(\vec x^A,\vec x^B\dots,\vec x^S;t)$ obeying the Schr\"odinger equation under the influence of the Hamiltonian $H$, one can numerically determine the ML-MCTDHX equations of motion~\citep{cao2017unified} based upon a variational principle such as the Lagrangian~\citep{broeckhove1988equivalence}, McLachlan~\citep{mclachlan1964variational} or the Dirac-Frenkel~\citep{dirac1930note,frenkel1934wave} principle for the above-discussed generalized wave function ansatz.
 As a case example, referring to a binary Bose-Fermi mixture of species B and F, these equations consist of a set of $D^2$ ordinary (linear) differential equations of motion for the coefficients $\lambda_k(t)$, coupled to a set of $D[\binom{N_B+d_B-1}{d_B-1 }+ \binom{d_F}{N_F }]$ non-linear integrodifferential equations for the species functions, and $d_B+d_F$ non-linear integrodifferential equations for the SPFs~\citep{cao2017unified}.
 The main control parameters of the ML-MCTDHX are $D_{\sigma}$ and $d_\sigma$, and it is possible to use the scheme in different orders of approximation.
-As such when choosing $d_\sigma=M_{pr}$ and $D_{\sigma}=\binom{N_{\sigma}+d_{\sigma}-1}{d_{\sigma}-1}$ for bosons [$D_{\sigma}=\binom{d_{\sigma}}{ N_{\sigma}}$ for fermions], the wave function ansatz is of full configuration-interaction type thus covering the full Hilbert space of the system.
-In the other extreme case of neglecting all correlations by setting $D_{\sigma}=d_\sigma=1$ for bosons ($d_\sigma=N_\sigma$ for fermions), the ML-MCTDHX equations of motion reduce to the set of coupled Gross-Pitaevskii (Hartree-Fock) equations of motion~\citep{pitaevskii2016bose}.
+As such when choosing $d_\sigma=M_{pr}$ and $D_{\sigma}=\binom{N_{\sigma}+d_{\sigma}-1}{d_{\sigma}-1}$ for bosons [$D_{\sigma}=\binom{d_{\sigma}}{ N_{\sigma}}$ for fermions], the wave function ansatz is of full configuration-interaction type thus covering the entire Hilbert space of the system.
+Neglecting all correlations i.e. setting $D_{\sigma}=d_\sigma=1$ for bosons ($d_\sigma=N_\sigma$ for fermions), the ML-MCTDHX equations reduce to the set of coupled Gross-Pitaevskii (Hartree-Fock) equations of motion~\citep{pitaevskii2016bose}.
 For concrete cases with systems that do not feature very strong correlations, it is typically sufficient to consider a limited number of species functions and orbitals, and hence to obtain a very efficient representation of the many-body state.
-Thus, $D_{\sigma}$ and $d_\sigma$ need to be chosen according to the dominant correlations of the system under consideration such that the many-body expansion becomes efficient, i.e.~it involves as few coefficients as possible, while properly capturing the correlations.